 - Defense of property

-How Long Does the State Have to File Charges?
+How Long does the State Have to File Charges?

 Per RCW §9A.04.080, the prosecutor must file assault charges against you before the statute of limitations expires.
 Generally, the district attorney will have up to two years from the date of the alleged crime to file charges against you.
 However, this is specific to simple assault charges.